 Well, thank you.

-Not only that, but I'm beating Oprah.
+And not only that, but I'm beating Oprah.

 Amazing.

-Bill O'Reilly is now head to head with Oprah.
+Bill O'Reilly is now head-to-head with Oprah.

-So the New York Times.
+So the New York Times say I don't know.

 I don't know.